Jie-Fang/cudnn-frontend/docs/operations/Attention.md

                          SDPA_fp8_backward_attributes attributes);
 ```

-The `options` parameter of type `SDPA_fp8_backward_attributes` is used to control the attributes of the forward operation, as detailed below:
+The `options` parameter of type `SDPA_fp8_backward_attributes` is used to control the attributes of the backward operation, as detailed below:

 ```cpp